 Use a Nano Mister

 More popular than a nebulizer, a nano mister is easy to use manually to speed up eyelash extension curing duration.
-Using such a device, lash techs spray mists of fine water in a regulated manner after the lash extensions are affixed on the natural lashes.
+Using such a device, lash techs spray mists of fine water in a regulated manner after the lash extensions are affixed to the natural lashes.

 How to use a Nano Mister: